Event Trends Blog

 Industry Insight

-It’s difficult to think of an industry that’s undergone the same radical transformation over the last few years as much as the events sector.
+It isn’t easy to think of an industry that’s undergone the same radical transformation over the last few years as much as the events sector.
 So, now that it’s back in action, what are the latest event trends?

+Using data collection to create a more personalised experience for all conference attendees, artificial intelligence continues to pave the way for the events industry.
 Many events are turning to AI to incorporate elements such as facial recognition technology for contactless check-in, through to using personalised information to match attendees with booths, companies, and even other attendees most aligned to their profile.

 International event creator Tahira Endean echos this sentiment, stating technology is here to stay in the world of events: